mavryk-network/mavryk-signatory/README.md

 We are adding support for additional backend Key Management Systems (KMS) for the secure handling of private keys.
 Most cloud-based KMS systems offer an HSM-backed mode, which we strongly recommend.

 Our goal in supporting multiple Cloud KMS/HSM services is to help in preventing centralization on the _network_ or _infrastructure_ level.
-A goal of Tezos is to have a highly decentralized network of bakers.
+A goal of Mavryk is to have a highly decentralized network of bakers.
 That goal is not fully realized if, of those bakers, a large majority operate on a single infrastructure provider.

-In the first year of the Tezos network operation, there was anecdotal evidence that a large percentage of bakers run on AWS.
+In the first year of the Mavryk network operation, there was anecdotal evidence that a large percentage of bakers run on AWS.
 AWS is a superb provider, but having a concentration of nodes on one cloud vendor centralizes the underlying infrastructure of the network, which is not desirable.
 By supporting multiple Cloud KMS/HSM systems, we hope to prevent the network from centralization on a particular Cloud offering.

 ### Backend KMS/HSM Support Status